 Try this quick and aesthetic idea to create your bullet journal period tracker.
 All you need to recreate this idea is a black pen and a lot of freestyling.
 Start by creating an yearly tabular calendar for tracking.
 On the left margin, draw long floral illustrations in black ink.
 You can add one flower or even a bunch.
 This design is effortless and looks very elegant.

 10. Doodled Menstrual BuJo Layout

-Here is another adorable and quick bullet journal period tracker idea by soulletterstomyyoungerself, which is also a year-long calendar.
+Here is another adorable and quick bullet journal period tracker idea, which is also a year-long calendar.
 All you have to do is add tiny period related doodles under your calendar.
 These can include tampons, pads, chocolates, medicines, cookies, etc. This is an effortless way to turn a boring layout into something creative and personalized.